 The school's SEMH Policy will be adhered to when dealing with all potential or explicit mental health issues that LAC or PLAC may face.

-9. Exclusions
+9. Suspension and exclusion

-Past experiences of LAC and PLAC will be considered when designing and implementing the school's Behaviour Policy.
+Past experiences of LAC and PLAC will be considered when designing and implementing the school's Behaviour Policy and Suspension and Exclusion Policy.